sagemath/sagewiki_to_gh-2022-10-10/education3.md

  * [[http://serendip.brynmawr.edu/sci_cult/scienceis/burns.html|"With Friends Like These..."]]
 Wm.
 David Burns, P.I. of [[http://www.sencer.net/|SENCER]] (Science Education for New Civic Engagements and Responsibilities)

+= Other materials related (perhaps tangentially) to education and Sage =

+* A bunch of Java applets made with Mathematica, obsoleted by factors out of my (DanDrake's) control: http://mathsci.kaist.ac.kr/~drake/tes.html

 = Previous Sage Education Days =